CSDDD software: what companies actually need and what most get wrong

 For a manufacturer or producer supplying into the supply chain of an in-scope EU company, this creates immediate practical obligations.
 You will receive supplier questionnaires, ESG assessment requests, requests to participate in audits, and contractual requirements to implement specific management systems.
 You may be asked to provide documentation of your labour practices, environmental compliance, and land rights situation.

-The timeline for this pressure predates the regulatory application dates.
-In-scope companies are building their supplier assessment infrastructure now, in 2025 and 2026, to have operational processes in place before 2027.
-Suppliers who are not engaged with this process before the regulatory deadline risk being excluded from preferred supplier lists before the CSDDD formally applies.
+The timeline for this pressure predates the regulatory application date.
+In-scope companies are building their supplier assessment infrastructure now to have operational processes in place before 2029.
+Suppliers who are not engaged with this process risk being excluded from preferred supplier lists before the CSDDD formally applies.

 The appropriate software response for a supplier in this position is different from the response for a directly regulated company.
 A supplier needs tools to understand what it will be asked, to document its practices accurately, and to respond credibly to buyer requests.
 It does not need a full multi-tier supply chain monitoring platform built for the buyer side of the relationship.